leangjia/blender_docs/manual/editors/nla/properties_modifiers.rst

    Hold
       Affects both sides of the strip.
 This should only be set on the very first strip.
-      When the order of strips changes (for example by dragging them in the NLA editor), a strip that is marked as *Hold* and is no longer the very first strip will automatically be set to *Hold Forward* by Blender.
+      When the order of strips changes (for example by dragging them in the NLA editor), a strip that is marked as *Hold* is no longer the very first strip will automatically be set to *Hold Forward* by Blender.
    Hold Forward
       Affects the region after the clip, only.
 This can be set on any strip.
    Nothing